C1nderC0ated/xprt/README.md

 ## First run

-On startup DCX neo sets up ANSI colours, verifies ADB, waits up to 10 s for an authorised device, and — if more than one is attached — asks which one to target an authorised device — if none appears you can jump straight to **[W] Wireless ADB setup** or **[R]etry** instead of exiting.
-It then prints your device model and Android API level, e.g. `Device: Pixel 7   API level: 34`.
+On startup DCX neo sets up ANSI colours, verifies ADB, and waits up to 10 s for an authorised device.
+If more than one is attached it asks which to target; if none appears you can jump straight to **[W] Wireless ADB setup** or **[R]etry** instead of exiting.
+It then prints your device model and Android API level, e.g.
+`Device: Pixel 7   API level: 34`, and opens the main menu.
 The Main, Gaming, Battery and Optimize screens show a live header with **uptime** and **CPU load**.

+> Earlier builds got as far as the device line and then **closed instead of
+> opening the menu** — see [Troubleshooting](#troubleshooting) if you're on an
+> older copy.

 ---